 And with all who will trust and obey.

-Yes, his honor is far more glorious than that of anyone else either in this world or in the world to come.
-And God has put all things under his feet and made him the supreme Head of the church — which is his body, filled with himself, the Author and Giver of everything everywhere.
+Yes, His honor is far more glorious than that of anyone else either in this world or in the world to come.
+And God has put all things under His feet and made him the supreme Head of the church — which is His body, filled with himself, the Author and Giver of everything everywhere.
 (Ephesians 1:19-23, TLB)

-The Lord Jesus commissioned the disciples to go into all the world and preach the gospel, with the promise that he would always be with them.
+The Lord Jesus commissioned the disciples to go into all the world and preach the gospel, with the promise that He would always be with them.
 Jesus didn’t say to them, “Go into all the world, and good luck.”
-He said, “Be sure of this — that I am with you always, even to the end of the world."
+He said, “Be sure of this — that I am with you always, even to the end of the world” (Matthew 28:20, TLB).

 Our living Savior, the One whom you serve, is the omnipotent God!
 He is the One whom the Bible says:

 is the exact likeness of the unseen God.
-He existed before God made anything at all, and, in fact, Christ Himself is the Creator who made everything in heaven and earth, the things we can see and the things we can’t; the spirit world and its kings and kingdoms, its rulers and authorities; all were made by Christ for his own use and glory. ...
+He existed before God made anything at all, and, in fact, Christ Himself is the Creator who made everything in heaven and earth, the things we can see and the things we can’t; the spirit world and its kings and kingdoms, its rulers and authorities; all were made by Christ for His own use and glory. ...
 For God wanted all of Himself to be in His Son.

 A careful study of the Book of Romans, especially the first eight chapters, can have a revolutionary impact on the life of any sincere seeker after truth.
 Romans 6 especially reminds us of four truths:

-One day my wife Vonette and I were wading down a shallow stream in Yosemite Park with our two sons.
-Because the rocks were slippery, I was holding our five-year-old, Brad, by the hand to keep him from slipping.
-Suddenly Brad did slip on one of the rocks, and his feet went out from under him.
+One day, my wife Vonette and I were wading down a shallow stream in Yosemite National Park with our two sons.
+Because the rocks were slippery, I was holding our 5-year-old, Brad, by the hand to keep him from slipping.
+Suddenly, Brad did slip on one of the rocks, and his feet went out from under him.
 He would have had a serious fall and could have been injured had I not held him firmly until he regained his balance.
-As we continued out walk, Brad looked up into my face with a radiant expression of gratitude and said "Daddy, I’m sure glad you saved me from falling.”
+As we continued our walk, Brad looked up into my face with a radiant expression of gratitude and said, “Daddy, I’m sure glad you saved me from falling.”